inventree/inventree-docs/docs/start/docker.md

 This directory should be mounted as a volume which points to a directory on your local machine.

-### Static Directory

-Static files are stored internal to the container instance, at the location `/home/inventree/static`

 ### Configuration File

 As discussed in the [configuration documentation](./config.md), InvenTree run-time settings can be provided in a configuration file.